openforis/sepal-doc/docs/source/team/contribute.rst

     Normally, the documentation does not require any new section; however, if you really feel that something needs to be added, please let us know first in the `GitHub Issue Tracker <https://github.com/openforis/sepal-doc/issues>`_.

-To add a new section you need to create a new folder in :code:`sepal-doc/docs/source/`.
+To add a new section, create a new folder in :code:`sepal-doc/docs/source/`.
 This folder should contain at least one page that contains the following code:

 .. code-block:: rst